Perspective | Here’s what it was like to fly beneath the northern lights

 Thirty minutes later, curtains appeared, with ebbs and flows of auroral plasma waving across the sky.
 They still shone white with only a tinge of green.
 In most cases, cameras capture colors better than we can see.
 Tendril-like wisps of glowing material reached down over the aircraft.
 While most passengers slept, I pressed my face against the window and continuously clicked my camera.
 All told, it wasn’t the proverbial postcard-quality episode that most associate with the northern lights, but it was a good first taste.

 The display was waning by the time we touched down in Fairbanks, but Allen and I made plans to venture out again on Sunday night.
 We knew downtown would be too light for good viewing, and had planned to rent a car to escape city lights.
 The only issue?
 We’re both 23 years old, and that would mean paying an arm and a leg for a “young renter’s fee.”
-Fortunately for us, UHaul doesn’t care about age.
+Fortunately for us, U-Haul doesn’t care about age.

 We left Fairbanks around 10:30 p.m.
-Sunday in our newly-named “Frosty the Snow Van” UHaul cargo van, drove 15 miles west of town, and waited.
+Sunday in our newly named “Frosty the Snow Van” U-Haul cargo van, drove 15 miles west of town and waited.
 After an hour of shivering and staring at the sky, we gave up hope and began heading back to the hotel.
 That’s when bands of light began dancing across the sky.

 They remained as arcs for the next 90 minutes, occasionally tinged with color.
 Around 1:15 a.m., we finally called it quits, sure we had seen the full show.
-We got back to Fairbanks, however, and that’s when the sky exploded.
+We got back to Fairbanks, and that’s when the sky exploded.

 Pillars of green brushed with purple towered overhead, materializing suddenly out of thin air.
 We whipped the van around and aimed back to our secret aurora lookout spot.
 Green smudges shuffled overhead as if dancing an elegant tango, with swirls and eddies rippling through the northern sky like giant phosphorescent cinnamon buns.
 By now the colors were visible to the unaided eye, and the lights were bright.
 It was the show we had been waiting for.
 Allen craned his neck to look out the window as I focused on our two-wheel-drive Frosty in the icy grooves of prior motorists.

-It’s a reminder that, some moments aren’t meant to be photographed or recorded; some of the most special ones are those we hold as simple fond memories.
+It’s a reminder that some moments aren’t meant to be photographed or recorded; some of the most special ones are those we hold simply as fond memories.